Chicken Afritada

 Regional Pulao Variations Worth Trying

 Pulao has many regional variations across different countries.
-Each version has its own special ingredients and cooking methods.
+Each version has its special ingredients and cooking methods.

 Kashmiri Pulao